Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Hyperbolic components with nested Julia sets

-We summarize these topological properties in the following lemma. \begin{lem} Let $f$ be a hyperbolic rational map with nested Julia sets $J$, then \begin{enumerate} \item A Fatou component is either simply connected, or isomorphic to an annulus, which will be called a {\em gap}. \item The gaps are nested, and backward invariant. \item {\em A critical gap} is a gap which contains critical points, and a critical gap is mapped to a simply connected Fatou component whose boundary is contained in an extremal Julia component. \item The extremal Julia components are mapped to extremal ones. \item Any unburied Julia component $K$ is eventually mapped to an extremal Julia component by a degree $e = e(K)$ covering. \item Any buried Julia component $K$ is a Jordan curve. \end{enumerate} \end{lem}
+We first verify the following basic topological properties. \begin{lem} Let $f$ be a hyperbolic rational map with nested Julia sets $J$.
+Then \begin{enumerate} \item The gaps are nested, backward invariant, and any gap is eventually mapped to a disk Fatou component. \item Any non-extremal periodic Julia component $K$ is buried. \item Any unburied Julia component $K$ is eventually mapped to an extremal Julia component by a degree $e = e(K)$ covering. \item Any buried Julia component $K$ is a Jordan curve. \item A critical gap is mapped to a disk Fatou component whose boundary is contained in an extremal Julia component. \item The extremal Julia components are mapped to extremal ones. \end{enumerate} \end{lem} \begin{proof} Since the Julia set is nested, the gaps are nested.
+Since no disk Fatou component is mapped to a gap, they are backward invariant.
+Let $U$ be a periodic Fatou component.
+Since $f$ is hyperbolic, $U$ is attracting.
+Thus, $U$ contains a critical point of the first return map $f^q$.
+By Riemann-Hurwitz formula, $U$ is a disk Fatou component.
+By no wandering domain theorem, every Fatou component is pre-periodic, so the statement (1) follows.

+Let $K$ be a periodic Julia component of period $q$.
+By conformal surgery (see Proposition 6.9 in \cite{McM88}), there exists a post-critically finite hyperbolic rational map $g$ so that $f^q: K \longrightarrow K$ is conjugate to $g: J(g) \longrightarrow J(g)$.

+If $K$ is not extremal, then exactly two components of $\hat \C - K$ intersects $J$.
+Thus, the two corresponding components of $\hat \C - J(g)$ are totally invariant under $g$, so $g$ is conjugate to either $z^e$ or $\frac{1}{z^e}$ for some $e$.
+Hence $K$ is a Jordan curve.
+Since $K$ is not extremal, $K$ does not intersect the boundary of a disk Fatou component.
+The component $K$ does not intersect the boundary of a gap either, as otherwise, we would have a periodic gap.
+Thus $K$ is buried, and the statement (2) follows.

+Since unburied Julia components are pre-periodic by no wandering domain theorem, and the image of an unburied Julia component is unburied, the statement (3) follows from (2).

+By Theorem 1.2 in \cite{PilgrimTan00}, any wandering component of $J$ is a Jordan curve.
+Since extremal components are not buried, and any non-extremal periodic Julia component is a Jordan curve, the statement (4) follows.

+By Riemann-Hurwitz formula, critical gaps are mapped to disk Fatou components.
+Let $U$ be a critical gap, and $K_1, K_2$ be two components of the Julia set $J$ containing $\partial U$.
+Note $K = f(K_1) = f(K_2)$ is a Julia component.
+We claim $K$ is an extremal Julia component.
+Otherwise, exactly two components $V_1, V_2$ of $\hat\C-K$ intersect $J$.
+Since $U$ is mapped to a disk Fatou component, the induced surjective map $f_*: I(K_1) \longrightarrow I(K)$ between ideal boundaries of $K_1$ and $K$ sends the ideal boundary corresponding to $U$ in $I(K_1)$ to $I(K) - I(V_1\cup V_2)$ (cf. \S 6 in \cite{McM88}).
+Thus there are at least 3 components of $\hat\C - K_1$ intersecting $J$, which is a contradiction and the statement (5) follows.

+A similar argument also shows that the extremal Julia components are mapped to extremal ones, giving the statement (6). \end{proof}